 metrology grade 3D Mesh or point

 Handyprobe comes with VX Element 8.1.2.
 The Scanner and Probe works great with almost all Inspection software like Polyworks.

 It Allows Us to Produce UltraSCAN 750 Elite Specifications:

 WEIGHT: 0.5 kg (1.1 lbs.)

 VOLUMETRIC ACCURACY: 9.1 m3 (320 ft3) 0.064 mm (0.0025 in.)

 SCANNING AREA:275 x 250 mm (10.8 x 9.8 in.)

-At the NYU School of Medicine, a clinical study of 300 patients will evaluate the efficacy of patient-specific, multi-colored kidney cancer models using additive manufacturing.
-The study will examine whether such models effectively assist surgeons with pre-operative assessments and guidance during operations.
+AVBRYTA, (www.avbryta.com) is conducting early research into how clinical study patients can help to evaluate the efficacy of patient-specific, multi-colored cancer early identification models using additive manufacturing.
+The study will examine whether such models effectively assist doctors with pre-operative assessments and guidance prior to operations.

-Global medical device manufacturing company Stryker are funding a research project in Australia that will use additive manufacturing technology to create custom, on-demand 3D printed surgical implants for patients suffering from bone cancer.
+Later, we want to examine how additive manufacturing technology can be used to create custom, on-demand 3D printed surgical implants for patients suffering from broken bones and bone cancer.